plenaerts/eml2pdf/README.md

                         of available logical CPU's to eml_to_pdf.
   -p size, --page size  a3 a4 a5 b4 b5 letter legal or ledger with or without
                         'landscape', for example: 'a4 landscape' or 'a3' including quotes.
-Defaults to 'a4'.
-And 'landscape'.
+Defaults to 'a4', implying portrait.
+  --unsafe              Don't sanitize HTML from potentially unsafe elements
+                        such as remote images, scripts, etc. This may expose sensitive user information.
   -v, --verbose         Show a lot of verbose debugging info.
 Forces number
                         of procs to 1.
 ```